Are Arkansas Records Public?

 How Do I Find Public Records in Arkansas?

-Any qualified person can find public records in Arkansas by identifying the custodian of the record sought and making a request to the custodian.
+Any qualified person can find public records in Arkansas state by identifying the state department that is the custodian of the record sought and making a request to the custodian.
+For instance, the Arkansas Department of Health maintains all vital records in the state, therefore, public record requests concerning vital records should be directed to the department.
 Requests can be to either inspect the record or to obtain copies of the record.
 A records custodian is obligated under the Arkansas Freedom of Information Act to make the record available promptly once a request is made for it.
 Any reason for a denial of access to records should be stated clearly.
 The reason for denial should be in writing if the request was made in writing.
 Also, the law relied upon for denial of access to the record should be stated.
 The following steps can be used to obtain public records in Arkansas.

 - Decide on the type of public record to be requested